Renewing a Driver's License

 If you apply for a REAL ID license or ID card and you aren't renewing, a duplicate card fee will be due.
 Please make sure you have the appropriate documentation before you go to a branch office.

-You may renew your driver's license or enhanced driver's license online through online services or a self-service station. if you are a U.S. citizen and your last renewal was completed at a Secretary of State office.
+You may renew your driver's license or enhanced driver's license through online services or a self-service station if a renewal was completed at a Secretary of State branch office within the last eight years.
 Renewing online is convenient and saves time.

-A standard driver's license cannot be converted to an enhanced driver's license online.
+When renewing online, a standard driver's license cannot be converted to an enhanced driver's license.
 A branch office visit is required to present documentation.
 Learn more about enhanced driver's license requirements and make an appointment.

 - Fill out and sign the renewal notice.